 The call for applications in 2023 is now open.
 The deadline for applications is 15 May 2023 and more information about eligibility is available on the EFSD website.

-Professor Thomas Pieber’s prize lecture and other talks from the Future of Precision Medicine Symposium 2021 can be viewed here.
+The Award lecture and other lectures from the Future of Precision Medicine Symposium 2021 can be viewed here, and the recordings of the Future of Precision Medicine Symposium 2022 lectures can be viewed here.